srg9000/frequent-itemset-large-dataset/README.md

 |- Task.scala (which contains the main function)
 ```

 This uses movie lens dataset provided as `ratings.dat` and `users.dat`.
 The code is flexible to use any bigger datasets of movie lens.
+The data set can be found [here](https://grouplens.org/datasets/movielens/).

 The class `SONAlgorithm` contains the distributed implementation of the frequent itemset identification. `Task` is a tester code that identifies frequently watched movies by all `male` users in the movie lens dataset.
 The `IOHandler` and `SparkContextBuilder` are helper classes for data processing and context initialization.